 Maxim is a founder and active contributor to two conferences: Mobile Era and ngVikings - Nordics' main conferences for mobile and Angular developers respectively.
 Also, he leads Norway's largest meetups dedicated to web front-end and mobile: Angular Oslo, Mobile Meetup, Oslo PWA, Framsia.

 Maxim is passionate about sharing his web platform experience and knowledge with the community.
 He travels extensively for visiting developer events and speaking/training at conferences and meetups around the world.

 Invite me to speak at your event using this form: http://bit.ly/maxim-salnikov-speaker-request

-Maxim Salnikov is an Oslo-based cloud and web front-end geek who builds web applications since the end of the last century and shares his extensive experience with many aspects of the web platform by speaking/training at developer events around the world and running his own conferences & meetups.
+Maxim Salnikov is an Oslo-based cloud and web front-end geek who has been building web applications since the end of the last century.
+Maxim shares his extensive experience with many aspects of the web platform by speaking/training at developer events around the world and running his own conferences & meetups.
 He is actively exploring new features of the web and the idea of progressive web applications (PWA) in particular.

 For Angular events: